SachchinAnnam/MB-400-Microsoft-PowerApps-Dynamics-365/Instructions/Labs/LAB[MB-400]_M01Lab02_Model_Driven_App.md

 Scenario
 ========

-A regional building department, issues and tracks permits for new buildings and updates for remodeling of existing buildings.
+A regional building department issues and tracks permits for new buildings and tracks updates for remodeling of existing buildings.
 Throughout this course you will build applications and automation to enable the regional building department to manage the permitting process.
 This will be an end-to-end solution which will help you understand the overall process flow.

 In this lab we will continue to build on top of the components created in the previous module.
-We will now build a PowerApps model-driven app to allow the office staff manage records for the inspectors and the inspectors to manage their own records as needed.
+We will now build a PowerApps model-driven app to allow the office staff to manage records for the inspectors and to empower the inspectors to manage their own records as needed.

 High-level lab steps
 ======================

-As part of creating the model-driven app, you will complete the following
+As part of creating the model-driven app, you will complete the following:

 -   Create a new model-driven app named Permit Management